-Reporting of analytical data for determining compliance with Chapters 3745-81 and 3745-82, and rules 3745-9-09 and 3745-91-06 of the Administrative Code shall be completed by a laboratory certified by the director to perform drinking water testing, or by a facility acceptable to the director, including out of state laboratories that meet the requirements of paragraph (D) of rule 3745-89-02 of the Administrative Code, as follows:
+Reporting of analytical data for determining compliance with Chapters 3745-81 , 3745-82 and 3745-90, and rules 3745-9-09 and 3745-91-06 of the Administrative Code shall be completed by a laboratory certified by the director to perform drinking water testing, or by a facility acceptable to the director, including out of state laboratories that meet paragraph (D) of rule 3745-89-02 of the Administrative Code, as follows:

-(A) Results shall be reported to the director and to public water systems by the tenth day following the month in which the chemical analyses are completed and by the tenth day following the month in which a sample is collected for microbiological analysis.
+(A) Except as provided for in paragraph (B) of this rule, results shall be reported to the director and to public water systems by the tenth day following the month in which the chemical analyses are completed and by the tenth day following the month in which a sample is collected for microbiological analysis, cyanobacteria screening and microcystins analysis.
 All reports required under this rule shall be submitted electronically via a method acceptable to the director.

 (D) Reports required under this rule shall be submitted on forms or in a form acceptable to the director and shall be complete and correct.
 Each report shall include at least the analytical data, the name and certification number of the laboratory performing or reporting the analysis, the analytical method type, the dates that the sample was collected and received as well as the date the analysis was completed, the sample identification number as separately assigned by the laboratory for each sample, the analyst number of the laboratory analyst who performed the analyses, the sample collector's identification information, and complete sample and public water system identification information including sample location description, sample monitoring point and sample type.
 Additional information may be required based on contaminant.

-(E) The director may establish reporting limits for any approved analytical method for contaminants listed in Chapter 3745-81 of the Administrative Code.
+(E) The director may establish reporting limits for any approved analytical method for contaminants listed in Chapters 3745-81 and 3745-90 of the Administrative Code.
 Laboratories shall report analytical results in accordance with the reporting limits established in appendix B to rule 3745-89-03 of the Administrative Code.

 (F) Failure by a laboratory to file appropriate, complete, correct, and timely reports of analytical results required by this rule may be considered by the director as failure to meet an acceptable level of performance and as failure to successfully meet the requirements for renewal of a laboratory certification.
 Out of state laboratories and in state facilities that fail to meet the requirements of this rule may be removed from the list of acceptable analytical laboratories and reporting facilities by the director.